<

-The Life and Times of Stella Browne: feminist radical, free spirit, forthcoming from IB Tauris in the autumn of 2010.
+The Life and Times of Stella Browne: feminist and free spirit, originally from IB Tauris, now subsumed into Bloomsbury

 Some of Stella Browne's writings